scottstanfield/ryanloney.github.io/resume.md

 **Layers 5-7**
 :   Experience with DNS, FTP, HTTP, HTTPS, IMAP, NTP, RDP (Apple and Windows), SSH, SIP, SMTP, SNMP, and more.
-Light experience with	BGP, BOOTP, LDAP, RADIUS, rsync, RTP,TFTP, TLS and more.
+Light experience with	BGP, BOOTP, LDAP, RADIUS, rsync, RTP, TFTP, TLS and more.

 **Applications**